RogueSentinels/hacker-toolkit/README.md

 ./attack.sh up
 ```

-This reposisitory contains useful brute-force wordlists in the `wordlists` directory.
+This repository contains useful brute-force wordlists in the `wordlists` directory.

 ## Main target